MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-local-development-dev-accounts.md

 ## 4 - Implement DefaultAzureCredential in your application

 To authenticate Azure SDK client objects to Azure, your application should use the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) class from the `azure.identity` package.
 In this scenario, `DefaultAzureCredential` will sequentially check to see if the developer has signed-in to Azure using the Azure CLI, Azure PowerShell, or Azure developer CLI.
 If the developer is signed-in to Azure using any of these tools, then the credentials used to sign into the tool will be used by the app to authenticate to Azure.
+You may also choose to use the `BlobServiceClient` from the `azure.storage.blob` package to interact with an [Azure Storage Account](https://learn.microsoft.com/azure/storage/common/storage-account-overview).

 Start by adding the [azure.identity](https://pypi.org/project/azure-identity/) package to your application.